 Mississauga Ontario – 7th Largest City in Canada

 Discover Mississauga, a sprawling suburb located to the west of Toronto.
-This vibrant city has a long list of historic landmarks, an abundance of cultural events, and a great array of superb restaurants, coffee shops, and pubs, making it a haven for tourists.
+This vibrant city in Ontario has a long list of historic landmarks, an abundance of cultural events, and a great array of superb restaurants, coffee shops, and pubs, making it a haven for tourists.

 Unveil the origins of what we now call Mississauga, which was once recognized as Toronto Township.
 The city’s inception dates back nearly 200 years, and its journey culminated in the official city status achieved in 1974.